 June- We are Called to Stewardship

 We encourage children to read for pleasure at home and school.
 Please encourage your child to read for at least 15 minutes a day and spend time discussing the books they are reading and the authors.
+We will begin a brand new teaching pedagogy called 'Destination Reader' Destination Reader:

 At OLM we use the Maths No Problem teaching scheme.
 This scheme focuses on mastery of different mathematical concepts.